 Entrance to the pools was EU 1,80 for adults at the time and may have changed by now.

-By the way, my elderly British friend Elizabeth, an expat, seems to be an expert of anything to do with caring for health and a great fan of the pools of Beach Playa Agua Dulce.
-She is over 70 or 80 years old, had her 2nd knee Op, but drives almost every day to swim in the Los Silos beach pools.
+By the way, my elderly British friend Elizabeth, an expat, seems to be an expert of anything to do with caring for health and a great fan of the pools of Beach Agua Dulce.
+She is over 70 or 80 years old, had her second knee Operation, but drives almost every day to swim in the Los Silos beach pools.
 Elizabeth doesn't mind the way from La Longuera Realejos to Los Silos.
 She doesn't mind to go through at least 20 coastal road tunnels on her way to Los Silos.